For the past 39 years, the Lupus and Allied Diseases

 Association, Inc., formerly Lupus Foundation of Mid and

-outreach services for people with lupus and their loved ones,
+and outreach services for people with lupus and allied

-For the Fiscal Year ending on September 30, 2014 our
+For the Fiscal Year ending on September 30, 2016

-you will use this website as a tool to take control and learn
+that you will use this website as a tool to take control and learn